shirleyah/repo-template/INSTALL.md

 - ## Installation instructions

-[Describe installation instructions of the software..
+[Describe installation instructions of the software.]

 1. Step 1
 Execute: